All Episodes

 But look, they've always enabled it to an extent.

-But what you're saying is this is now taking over the more mainstream than it's ever been.
+But what you're saying is this is now taking over more mainstream than it's ever been.

-But you know, one of the one of the scarier things that if you look at these polls of young people, that their support for radical socialism is quite high.
+You know, one of the scarier things that if you look at these polls of young people, that their support for radical socialism is quite high, alarmingly high.

-A big part of it is groupthink, um cancel culture, uh attack anybody that doesn't agree with you.
+A big part of it is groupthink, cancel culture, attack anybody that doesn't agree with you.

-Uh I mean, we've lived this reality for decades, but now it's it's far more acute than it's ever been.
+I mean, we've lived this reality for decades, but now it's far more acute than it's ever been.

-I don't fear that because I went through the Vietnam era and I saw the radical SDS and all of these people, uh, and they most of them changed as they got older and they wised up a little bit.
+I don't fear that because I went through the Vietnam era and I saw the radical SDS and all of these people, and most of them changed as they got older, and they wised up a little bit.

 But I don't think the media is ever coming back.

-I don't see how the what's the path back?
+I don't see how that's the path back.

-When you have corporations like ATT, which owns CNN applauding this, encouraging this, that's way, way beyond any dopey kid running around saying power the people.
+when you have corporations like AT ⁇ T, which owns CNN, applauding this, encouraging this, that's way, way beyond any dopey kid running around saying power to the people.

 And that's where we are in America.